Gabriel García Márquez color

 “Tuesday Siesta” (La siesta del martes) by Gabriel García Márquez tells the story of a mother and her daughter who travel to a small town on a hot August day.
 Their visit has a particular purpose that arouses the curiosity of the local inhabitants.
 As the plot unfolds, the reasons behind their journey and the history of their family are revealed.
 The story explores themes such as dignity, social judgment, and the complexities of family relationships, all within the context of a traditional Latin American society.

-Read full story Gabriel García Márquez: Tuesday Siesta
+Read the full story Gabriel García Márquez: Tuesday Siesta

 No te pierdas nada, únete a nuestros canales de difusión y recibe las novedades de Lecturia directamente en tu teléfono: